aligabbos/not_only_blackjack/README.md

 name = 'John Doe'
 print(f'Hello {name}')
 ```
+That is not supported for older versions of python.<br>
-I am using the 3.7.X version of python
+I am using the 3.7.x version of python